 It might feel awkward at first, but both you and they will be fine.
 Really.
 I carry this idea that helps me in those awkward moments: “Be you and the world will adapt.”

 Readers, what’s your favorite tip for handling meetings?
 And I’d love to hear if you have taken steps to change how meetings are conducted.

-If you’re concern is about meetings that go wrong, such as mired in conflict, I also answered a question specifically about conflict at work, in another advice column.
+If your concern is about meetings that go wrong, such as mired in conflict, I also answered a question specifically about conflict at work, in another advice column.